Page updated 06 January 2022; Burlington Presbyterian Church

 - At least every 3 years, all those who work with children and youth must receive training on the Policy, including how to recognize child abuse or neglect, within or outside the church and their responsibilities as mandated reporters

 - Two adults or one adult and a youth aide must be present for all group activities involving children or youth, whether in person or virtually.
 At least one adult must be screened and trained.
 Any activity or class lacking two leaders will be canceled.

 - Identifiable photos/videos of children/youth shall not be posted on social media or websites without the written consent of the youth and parent/guardian.
 Children shall not be identified by name on social media or websites.

 - Permission slips are required for any off-site activities

-- No food will be given to any child without the prior permission of that child’s parents due to unknown food allergies the child may have.
+- No food will be given to any child without the prior permission of that child’s parents or guardians due to potential food allergies the child may have.

 - Detailed instructions and responsibilities are provided for reporting suspected child abuse or neglect to civil and church authorities

 Women’s Bible Study

 Our Women’s Bible Study group meets Thursday mornings from 9:30 to 11:00 am.
-During the Covid-19 pandemic, we’ve been meeting virtually over Zoom and the occasional open-air meeting.
+During the COVID-19 pandemic, we’re meeting virtually over Zoom .
 All women are invited to attend!
 In addition to growing in understanding God’s word, participants in the Women’s Bible Study group enjoy fellowship together and uplift one another in prayer in a small group setting.
 You can join in the weekly Women’s Bible Study using this Zoom link.

 During Youth Summer Camps an experienced team of staff, directors and counselors offer a program featuring a welcoming Christian curriculum with outdoor activities including hiking, archery, a ropes course, arts and crafts, swimming, canoeing, kayaking, and more!